-2. The opposite parties were in the process of executing an apartment project in a property admeasuring 17.20 cents comprised in Survey Nos: 1451/1/1,1451/1, 1451/1/1 of Kowdiar Village Thiruvananthapuram District.
+2. The opposite parties were in the process of executing an apartment project in a property admeasuring 17.20cents comprised in Survey Nos: 1451/1/1,1451/1,1451/1/10f Kowdiar Village Thiruvananthapuram District.
 The complainant was a co-owner of this property.
 As per an agreement dated 18-12-2012 he agreed to sell his rights in the property to the opposite parties for demolishing the existing building and constructing a new apartment complex and sale consideration was fixed as Rs.
 60,00,000/-.
 The project was named "Samson & Sons Merry Land Flats".
 The property is described more particularly in 'A' Schedule appended to the agreement .
 Opposite parties 2 to 4 persuaded the complainant to purchase an apartment in the project and a separate agreement for sale and construction of the apartment was executed.
-According to them, it was a luxurious apartment having a built up area of 1674.08sq.ft.
-He was also offered 0.75 cents in the undivided interest in the land.
+According to them, it was a luxurious apartment having a built up area of 1500sq.ft.
+He was also offered undivided interest in the land.
 The total cost of the apartment was represented to be Rs.60,00,000/-(Rupees sixty Lakhs).
 The apartment is more particularly described in Schedule 'B' appended to the complaint.
-On the basis of the representations made by opposite parties 2 to 4, the complainant agreed to purchase an apartment on the 5th floor of the building numbered as 5D (type D) in the proposed project.
+On the basis of the representations made by opposite parties 2 to 4, the complainant agreed to purchase an apartment in the proposed project.
 Accordingly, an agreement was executed between the complainant and the 1st opposite party on 18.12.2012.

-- 3. In accordance with the terms of the agreement dated 18-12-2012 sale consideration of the new apartment is Rs.
-60,00,000/- .
-Consideration receivable for the sale of the rights of the complainant in the property as coowner, was adjusted towards the consideration of the new apartment.
-Accordingly payment ofRs.
-60,00,000/- was acknowledged vide receipt No.1400 dated 18-12-2012 .
+- 3. In accordance with the terms of the agreement dated 18-12-2012 sale consideration of Rs.
+60,00,000/- for the sale of the rights of the complainant in the property as co-owner, was adjusted towards the consideration of the new apartment.
+Accordingly payment of Rs.
+60,00,000/- was acknowledged vide receipt No.1399 dated 18-12-2012 .
 Receipt evidencing payment of the said amount, totalling Rs.60,00,000/-(Rupees Sixty Lakhs) is produced along with the complaint. - 4.
-The opposite party had promised to hand over possession of the fully constructed apartment to the complainant on or before December 2014.
+The opposite party had promised to hand over possession of the fully constructed apartment to the complainant on or before December, 2014.
 But they have not made any progress in the construction, so far.
 Moreover, they have fraudulently alienated the properties to strangers.
 Though the complainant has requested the opposite parties to settle their claim, they have not cared to do so.